musurca/gr/README.md

 You can also bury or exhume any body bags if you are carrying an Entrenching Tool.

-You can change how the notification for civilian casualties is displayed in your Addon Settings (listed under "Guilt & Remembrance.").
+You can change how your notifications for civilian casualties are displayed in your Addon Settings (listed under "Guilt & Remembrance.").
 Note that this setting may be overriden by the mission creator or server operator.

 **FOR MISSION CREATORS & SERVER OPERATORS:**
 This mod is fully signed for multiplayer use, and has been tested on both local and dedicated servers.
 It must be run on both the client and server.